 Vaccines are very safe.
 It is much safer to get the vaccine than to get meningococcal disease.

 Common reactions to the vaccine may include soreness, redness and swelling where the vaccine was given.
-Headache, muscle soreness, chills, fever, and nausea may also occur after getting the vaccine.
+Headache, muscle soreness, fatigue, chills, fever and nausea may also occur after getting the vaccine.
 These reactions are mild and generally last 1 to 2 days.

 For information on Reye Syndrome, see HealthLinkBC File #84 Reye Syndrome.

 It is important to stay in the clinic for 15 minutes after getting any vaccine because there is an extremely rare possibility, less than 1 in a million, of a life-threatening allergic reaction called anaphylaxis.
 This may include hives, difficulty breathing, or swelling of the throat, tongue or lips.
 If this reaction occurs, your health care provider is prepared to treat it.
 Emergency treatment includes administration of epinephrine (adrenaline) and transfer by ambulance to the nearest emergency department.
 If symptoms develop after you leave the clinic, call 9-1-1 or the local emergency number.